KaranSingh52ED/SuvidhaOverseas/README.md

 # React + Vite

+#To install all the dependencies --> use
+npm install
+or
+npm i npm@latest

+#tTo Run the code --> use
+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: